The traditional craft "Byazai-Kage" is a slightly cherry-colored craft, and its uses are also very interesting! [Akita Prefecture]

 Kabazaiku is one of the traditional crafts of Akita Prefecture.
 Akita Prefecture, which has an abundance of wood such as Akita cedar, is also good at woodworking, and produces other woodworking products such as magewappa.

-Akita Prefecture's Kabazaiku is characterized by its elegant construction, with faint cherry blossom-colored patterns appearing within the bark of the tree.
-We would like to introduce you to Kaba Zaiku, which you should check out as a souvenir from Akita.
+Akita Prefecture's birch crafts is its elegant construction, with a slight cherry blossom-colored pattern appearing inside the bark of the wood.
+Here are some "Byaka crafts" that you should check out as a souvenir from Akita.

 "Kabazaiku" does not use birch!
 The raw material is "cherry blossoms"